Lorene Byron Brown: Career

-Brown attended Fort Valley State College in Fort Valley, Georgia for her undergraduate degree.
+Brown attended Fort Valley State College in Fort Valley, Georgia, for her undergraduate degree.
 She joined Alpha Kappa Alpha sorority in 1952, and was the chapter Basileus.
 She worked in the school library, which influenced her later decision to go into librarianship.
-She received her BS in Chemistry in 1955.

-She received her Masters of Library Science from Atlanta University in 1956.
+She received her BS in Chemistry in 1955, and her Masters of Library Science from Atlanta University in 1956.
 She studied under Dr. Virginia Lacy Jones.

-She worked in several libraries as she received her degrees including North Carolina Central University, Gibbs Junior College, Fort Valley State College, and Norfolk State University.
+Brown worked in several libraries as she received her degrees including North Carolina Central University, Gibbs Junior College, Fort Valley State College, and Norfolk State University.

 In 1974 she received a PhD from the University of Wisconsin-Madison and joined the faculty as an assistant professor at the Atlanta University.
 In 1982, she became Dean of the School of Library and Information Science (SLIS).
 Brown made several important accomplishments during her time as Dean, including enhancing the computer laboratory equipment for the SLIS program and receiving a $250,000 grant from the Fund for the Improvement of Post Secondary Education to improve computer-based reference services for library instruction in 17 HBCUs.
 Enrollment and resources increased under her leadership.
 She remained Dean until 1989.

 In 1995, she published Subject Headings for African American Materials with Libraries Unlimited.

 Brown remained a professor until she retired in 2003, but continued to advise and mentor students and colleagues.
 After leaving Atlanta University, she became a sought-after consultant for Cooperative College Library Center, Lawrence Livermore National Laboratory, and the United Board for College Development.